neodix42/ton-sdk-test-cases/README.md

-# TON API test cases
+# TON SDK test cases

 Generic set of use cases for testing implementation of various TON libraries and interfaces.